Part 3: After college, the Path for Success - College as a Stepping Stone

 After college, tennis players have basically four general career options.
 One can turn professional, continue school in other educational programs, begin a career in some other aspect of tennis or embark upon a completely different professional career path.
 In this blog post, I will explore each of these alternatives while also sharing some of my own personal experiences as I graduated from the University of Washington in Seattle and evaluated my future.

-For many strong collegiate tennis players, turning professional and playing on the pro tour is a real option.
-The success of former college players such as John Isner and Danielle Collins has highlighted the benefit of leveraging college tennis as a platform on which to build a professional tennis career.
-Participating on tour after four years in college can be a real advantage because you are more developed as a player and person.
+For many strong collegiate tennis, turning into professional tennis players and playing on the pro tour is a real option.
+The success of former college tennis players such as John Isner and Danielle Collins has highlighted the benefit of leveraging college tennis as a platform on which to build a professional tennis career.
+Participating on tour after four years in college can be a real advantage because you are more developed as a tennis player and person.
 You have gained experience competing in singles and doubles at a very high level.
 You have become a stronger athlete, more knowledgeable with regards to nutrition, fitness, psychology, mental, tactical, handling pressure, scheduling, and more mature emotionally to handle the ups and downs of the professional tour.

 Continuing your education is a readily available option for many college athletes.
 Of course, any post-graduate program that is open to the general student population will be available to similarly accomplished student-athletes.
 On top of this, in some cases graduate students will be able to play competitively for their graduate schools!